 Eligibility and Guidelines

-- Open to all full-time VU and VUMC-employed faculty for courses teaching students in schools and colleges reporting to the Provost.
+- Full-time VU and VUMC-employed faculty for courses teaching Vanderbilt students in schools and colleges reporting to the Provost.

 - Proposed courses must generate sufficient enrollment to be funded, and courses will be funded through this initiative for up to three semesters over five years.

 - Continued funding will be dependent on submission of progress reports.

 The application should consist of a narrative (up to 1,000 words) that justifies the cross-college teaching approach and addresses the objectives described above.
 The narrative should be readable and understandable by colleagues from a wide range of fields.
 All proposals must be submitted online using InfoReady Review, Vanderbilt's online submissions portal.

 Proposals can be undergraduate, graduate or professional and at least 3 credits.

 - Course title (up to 9 words).